 Dr. Ward writes and implements 9 federal grants in order to work with the prevention and intervention with sexual violence through the satellite offices of the RVSC located at the six regions of the DOH Island wide.

 Dr. Ward is also a clinical supervisor of graduated students at the Department of Psychology, Interamerican University and a mother of two kids.

-Ellen Yin-Wycoff serves as the Associate Director at the California Coalition Against Sexual Assault.
+Ellen Yin-Wycoff serves as the Nonprofit Sustainability Technical Assistance Specialist for the National Sexual Assault Coalition Resource Sharing Project at the Iowa Coalition Against Sexual Assault.
+Prior to this position, she served as the Associate Director at the California Coalition Against Sexual Assault.
 (CALCASA).
-Since working in the violence against women/victim services field since 1985, she has also served as the Executive Director of the Sacramento Rape Crisis Center and held staff/management positions at the Colorado Coalition Against Sexual Assault (CCASA), Colorado Coalition Against Domestic Violence (CCADV), WEAVE, Sexual Assault and Domestic Violence Center, and Lutheran Social Services of Southern California.
+Since working in the violence against women/victim services field since 1985, she has also served as the Executive Director of the Sacramento Rape Crisis Center and held staff/management positions at the Colorado Coalition Against Sexual Assault (CCASA), Colorado Coalition Against Domestic Violence (CCADV), WEAVE, Sexual Assault and Domestic Violence Center, (now Empower Yolo), and Lutheran Social Services of Southern California.
 Ellen also served as an appointed member on the Sacramento County Health Council and on the Board of Directors for the Colorado Organization for Victim Assistance (COVA), Sacramento Chinese Community Service Center, and My Sister’s House in Sacramento, California.
-Currently, Ellen serves as an appointed member on the State Sexual Assault Advisory Committee through the California Emergency Management Agency.

 Monsoon United Asian Women of Iowa